raiden-network/raiden/CONTRIBUTING.md

 - What was the exact unexpected thing that occured.
 - What you were expecting to happen instead.

+#### Including sensitive data in your issue reports

+In most cases we would need to see the debug logs and the database of your raiden node to be able to determine what happened and help debug the issue.
+If your issue occured on the mainnet and you would like to keep the data private you can encrypt the logs with a special pgp key we provide and send them to RaidenErrors@brainbot.li .
+A short guide on how to do this follows:

+1. Check [this](https://linuxconfig.org/how-to-encrypt-and-decrypt-individual-files-with-gpg) guide for how to install gpg and for general info on how to encrypt and decrypt files.
+2. Get the raiden pgp key from [github](https://github.com/raiden-network/raiden/blob/master/raiden_errors_key.gpg).
+3. Import the key by: `$: gpg --import path/to/raiden_errors_key.gpg`
+4. Find the relevant debug logs and the DB and put them in an archive: `$: tar -cvf debug_data.tar path/to/debug.log path/to/raiden.db`
+5. Encrypt the archive with our public key: `$: gpg -e -u "Enter your name here" -r "RaidenErrors@brainbot.li" debug_data.tar`
+6. You should now have a file called `debug_data.tar.gpg` in your current directory.
+7. Take the above file and email it to RaidenErrors@brainbot.li

 ### Creating a Pull Request

 If you have some coding abilities and would like to contribute to the actual